Frequently Asked Questions about renting a home in Singapore

 - Which way are rents going at the moment?
 Is it a renters' market or a landlords' market?

-It's now (June 2013) pretty much a renters' market.
-Rentals have been under slight pressure lately, in part because of the recent worldwide economic downturn, but also because of countless new apartments coming online this year and next year.
+It's now ( 2017) pretty much a renters' market.
+Rentals have been under slight pressure lately, in part because of the recent government measures to cool the property market, but also because of countless new apartments coming online this year and the next few years.

 - I need a good, clean, comfortable and centrally located service apartment, preferably one that's close to an MRT and good for kids.